nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/ui_module.rst

    :local:
    :depth: 2

-The User Interface module controls and monitors the UI elements on the nRF9160 DK and Thingy:91.
+The User Interface module controls and monitors the UI elements on nRF91 Series development kits and Thingy:91.

 Features
 ********